redox-os/book/src/introduction/what_is_redox.md

 The non-goals of Redox
 ----------------------

 We are not an Unix clone.
-We are neither a crazy scientist, who wants to redesign everything.
+We are not a crazy scientist, who wants to redesign everything.
 Generally, we stick to the well-tested and proven correctly designs.
 If it ain't broken don't fix it.